ShalokShalom/bomi/src/mpv/DOCS/client-api-changes.rst

 ::

- --- mpv 0.23.0 ---
- 1.24   - the deprecated mpv_suspend() and mpv_resume() APIs now do nothing.
- --- mpv 0.22.0 ---
- 1.23   - deprecate setting "no-" options via mpv_set_option*().
-For example,
-          instead of "no-video=" you should set "video=no".
-        - do not override the SIGPIPE signal handler anymore.
-This was done as workaround for the FFmpeg TLS code, which has been fixed long ago.
-        - deprecate mpv_suspend() and mpv_resume().
-They will be stubbed out in mpv 0.23.0.
-        - make mpv_set_property() work to some degree before mpv_initialize().
-          It can now be used instead of mpv_set_option().
-        - semi-deprecate mpv_set_option()/mpv_set_option_string().
-You should
-          use mpv_set_property() instead.
-There are some deprecated properties which conflict with some options (see client.h remarks on mpv_set_option()), for which mpv_set_option() might still be required.
-          In future mpv releases, the conflicting deprecated options/properties will be removed, and mpv_set_option() will internally translate API calls to mpv_set_property().
-        - qthelper.hpp: deprecate get_property_variant, set_property_variant,
-          set_option_variant, command_variant, and replace them with
-          get_property, set_property, command.
- --- mpv 0.19.0 ---
- 1.22   - add stream_cb API for custom protocols
- --- mpv 0.18.1 ---
- ----   - remove "status" log level from mpv_request_log_messages() docs.
-This
-          is 100% equivalent to "v".
-The behavior is still the same, thus no actual API change.
- --- mpv 0.18.0 ---
- 1.21   - mpv_set_property() changes behavior with MPV_FORMAT_NODE.
-Before this
-          change it rejected mpv_nodes with format==MPV_FORMAT_STRING if the property was not a string or did not have special mechanisms in place the function failed.
-Now it always invokes the option string parser, and mpv_node with a basic data type works exactly as if the function is invoked with that type directly.
-This new behavior is equivalent to mpv_set_option().
-          This also affects the mp.set_property_native() Lua function.
-        - generally, setting choice options/properties with "yes"/"no" options
-          can now be set as MPV_FORMAT_FLAG
-        - reading a choice property as MPV_FORMAT_NODE will now return a MPV_FORMAT_FLAG value if the choice is "yes" (true) or "no" (false) This implicitly affects Lua and JSON IPC interfaces as well.
-        - big changes to vo-cmdline on vo_opengl and vo_opengl_hq (but not vo_opengl_cb): options are now normally not reset, but applied on top of the current options.
-The special undocumented value "-" still works, but now resets all options to before any vo-cmdline command has been called.
- --- mpv 0.12.0 ---
- 1.20   - deprecate "GL_MP_D3D_interfaces"/"glMPGetD3DInterface", and introduce
-          "GL_MP_MPGetNativeDisplay"/"glMPGetNativeDisplay" (this is a
-          backwards-compatible rename)
  --- mpv 0.11.0 ---
- --- mpv 0.10.0 ---
  1.19   - add "GL_MP_D3D_interfaces" pseudo extension to make it possible to
           use DXVA2 in OpenGL fullscreen mode in some situations
         - mpv_request_log_messages() now accepts "terminal-default" as parameter